FelipeSharkao/chunky-parser/README.md

-# Chunky.ts
+# Chunky Parser

-Lightweight parser combinator library for TypeScript.
+Lightweight LL(0) parser combinator library for TypeScript with support for direct and indirect left and right recursion.

 ## Example